hassan2050/PyHoot/README.md

 # PyHoot

-*Kahoot clone based on Python, final project for Gvahim.*
+*Kahoot clone based on Python, updated*

-Warning:
-Python 2.7 must be installed on the system. if you don't have it have it, you can download it from here.
-[Link](https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi)

 **When you install in `Customize Python 2.7.x`, make sure you click on `Add python.exe to Path` and then on `Will be installed on local hard drive`.**